vruusmann/blog/_posts/2014-07-14-jpmml_evaluator_api_upgrade_guide.md

 ### Changes between JPMML-Evaluator 1.1.0 and 1.1.1

-The nested interface `org.jpmml.evaluator.FunctionUtil$Function` was moved to a top-level interface `org.jpmml.evaluator.Function`.
-Additionally, a package `org.jpmml.evaluator.functions` was created, and all nested classes implementing this interface were moved to top-level classes in that package.
-For example, the nested class `org.jpmml.evaluator.FunctionUtil$ArithmeticFunction` was moved to a top-level class `org.jpmml.evaluator.functions.ArithmeticFunction`.
+The `org.jpmml.evaluator.FunctionUtil$Function` nested interface was moved to the `org.jpmml.evaluator.Function` top-level interface.
+Additionally, the `org.jpmml.evaluator.functions` package was created, and all nested classes implementing this interface were moved to top-level classes in that package.
+For example, the `org.jpmml.evaluator.FunctionUtil$ArithmeticFunction` nested class was moved to the `org.jpmml.evaluator.functions.ArithmeticFunction` top-level class.

-The working set of PMML built-in functions and Java user-defined functions (UDF) is managed by the singleton class `org.jpmml.evaluator.FunctionRegistry`.
-An existing function can be looked up by its name using the method `#getFunction(String)`.
-A new function can be registered using the method `#putFunction(Function)`.
+The working set of PMML built-in functions and Java user-defined functions (UDF) is managed by the `org.jpmml.evaluator.FunctionRegistry` singleton class.
+An existing function can be looked up by its name using the `#getFunction(String)` method.
+A new function can be registered using the `#putFunction(Function)` method.

 Defining and registering a Java user-defined function using the version 1.0 of the private API: